SuperCowPowers/zat/README.md

 focus on the efficient processing of high volume network traffic.

-**Data Analysis:** We have a large set of support classes that help bridge from raw Zeek data to packages like Pandas, scikit-learn, and Spark.
+**Data Analysis:** We have a large set of support classes that help bridge from raw Zeek data to packages like Pandas, scikit-learn, Kafka, and Spark.
 We also have example notebooks that show step-by-step how to get from here to there.